xen-project/xen/docs/misc/hvmlite.markdown

 PVHv2 guests that have access to hardware (either emulated or real) will also have ACPI tables with the description of the hardware that's available to the guest.
 This applies to both privileged and unprivileged guests.
-A hint of the position of the RSDP in memory (if present) can be fetched from the start info structure that's passed at boot time (field rsdp_paddr).
+A pointer to the position of the RSDP in memory (if present) can be fetched from the start info structure that's passed at boot time (field rsdp_paddr).